-If you are totally new to the subject of Victrolas, or are unsure about "old record players", please click here for a quick overview of the "Very Basics of Antique Phonographs"
+If you are totally new to the subject of "Old Record Players" or "Victrolas", please click here for an general overview:

-We are going to start by stepping through 5 brief sections:
+So now, we will start the introduction process by stepping through 5 sections:

 So let's get started...